BollinsureLife Insurance

 Health History

 Managed conditions like blood pressure or cholesterol have modest impact.
-More serious conditions affect rate more — but most conditions can still get coverage at some rate.
+Most conditions can still get coverage at some rate.

 We match you to carriers best suited to your profile